intoxstudio/content-aware-sidebars/readme.txt

 > * Priority Email Support
 > * Sidebar and Widget Revisions
 > * Display sidebars on URLs + wildcards
+> * Display sidebars on content from any day, month, year
 > * Sidebar Visibility for Roles and Guests
 > * Sync Widgets across Themes
 > * and more...